hanabi/hanabi.github.io/Reference.md

   * If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
   * If Bob plays slot 1, he is performing a *Skipped Order Chop Move*, and Alice should chop move one card (her slot 5).
 * There are some common special situations that do **not** imply an *Order Chop Move*:
-  * The 1 was expected to be played from the *Fresh 1's Rule*.
+  * The 1 was expected to be played from the *[Fresh 1's Rule](#playing-multiple-1s---the-fresh-1s-rule-part-2)*.
   * The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
-  * The 1 that was played was not **exactly** the same as the other 1's.
-Any positive or negative information that can be used to distinguish the 1s from each other "turns off" *Order Chop Moves*.
+  * The 1 that was played has a different amount of positive clues than the other 1's.
+(For example, one 1 only having a positive 1 clue on it, and another 1 has a positive 1 clue on it and a positive red clue on it.)
   * The 1 that was skipped over is known to be bad from contextual information.
-(See *The Stale 1's Clue* section.)
+(See the *[Stale 1's Clue](#context-clues--the-stale-1s-clue)* section.)

 ### Double Order Chop Move (for 3-Player Games)